gameboxthing/renpy_parser/README.md

 >> title
 ```

-outputs the line as rpy
+Outputs the line as rpy label
 ```
 label title:
 ```